JustSift/ReSift/docs/introduction/quick-glance.md

 ---
-id: a-quick-glance
+id: quick-glance
-title: A Quick Glance
+title: Quick glance
-sidebar_label: A Quick Glance
+sidebar_label: Quick glance
 ---

 ## A fetch is like an order